boltops-tools/terraspace-docs/_docs/vs/terragrunt.md

     terraspace up STACK

 You don't have to jump around to different folders.
-The way you think about the commands in a centralized fashion.
+You think about things in a centralized fashion.

 Docs: [How Terraspace Works]({% link _docs/intro/how-terraspace-works.md %}), [Backend Config]({% link _docs/config/backend.md %}).